-This report outlines the activities of the ACT Scientific Committee (the Committee) for the period 1 July 2021 to 30 June 2022.
+This report outlines the activities of the ACT Scientific Committee (the Committee) for the period 1 July 2022 to 30 June 2023.

-The Committee was established under the Nature Conservation Act 2014 (the Act), which commenced on 11 June 2015.
+The Committee was established under the Nature Conservation Act 2014 (NC Act), which commenced on 11 June 2015.
 The Minister for the Environment (the Minister) appoints the Committee members for a three-year term.
-This year saw a new Committee established that will be in place until 30 June 2024.
+This is the second year of the current term that will end 30 June 2024.

-The Committee convened three times during the reporting period.
+The Committee convened four times during the reporting period.
 A schedule of meeting dates and member attendance is at Attachment A.